rentry/rentry.github.io/_posts/2022-12-31-camera-pentax-67.md

 tags: [photography, cameras, gear]
 ---

 I've written previously about [my several Nikon 35mm film cameras]({{ '/back-from-the-camera-shop/' | relative_url }}), but I haven't yet written about medium format photography.
-This is largely because I prefer the flexibility and portability of 35mm cameras relative to medium format, and because, while I've owned a medium format, off-brand twin-lens reflex camera since I was in college, that camera lacks a light meter and has some mechanical quirks that result in less than ideal negatives.
+This is largely because I prefer the flexibility and portability of 35mm cameras relative to medium format, and because, while I've owned an off-brand, twin-lens reflex medium format camera since I was in college, that camera lacks a light meter and has some mechanical quirks that result in less-than-ideal negatives.

 For years, I've considered making a more intentional and consistent reintroduction to the world of medium format, but I couldn't decide which camera to invest in.
 A [Rolleiflex](https://en.wikipedia.org/wiki/Rolleiflex)?
 [Mamiya](https://en.wikipedia.org/wiki/Mamiya)?
 Perhaps a [Hasselblad](https://en.wikipedia.org/wiki/Hasselblad)?